Eystein Magnusson: Reign

-Eystein died on 29 August 1123, not long after he was "seized with an illness" during a feast at Hustad in Fræna, Møre og Romsdal.
+Eystein died on 29 August 1123, not long after he was "seized with an illness" during a feast at Hustad in Fræna in Romsdalen.
 Snorri tells that his body thereafter was taken to Nidaros, and buried in the Nidaros Cathedral.
 According to Snorri, it was "generally said that so many mourners never stood over any man's grave in Norway as over King Eystein's," at least since the death of Magnus the Good.
 The reign of Eystein and Sigurd was the longest joint rule in Norwegian history.
 Sigurd ruled alone after Eystein's death, until Sigurd's own death in 1130.

 Family

 Eystein married Ingebjørg Guttormsdatter, from a prominent noble family of Gudbrandsdalen.
 Their marriage was part of Eystein's strategy of building alliances in Eastern Norway.
 They had a daughter, Maria, who became the mother of the future royal pretender Olaf Ugjæva by her marriage to the lendmann Gudbrand Skavhoggsson.
 Olaf was named king in 1165, during the Norwegian civil war era, but was subsequently defeated by Magnus Erlingsson and forced to flee the country.